HomelessPhD/AR_Puzzles/PZL12/README.md

 ```
 Where ! and ? are unknown digits (Letters "H" and "X" have not been used in known shapes names)

-Though, i may assume here a simple bruteforce routine with all combinations of different digits for ! and ? placeholders (could be limitied to 0,1,2,3 but
+Though, i may assume here a simple bruteforce routine with all combinations of different digits for ! and ? placeholders (could be limited to 0,1,2,3 but
 if resources allow - betteg take all 10 possible values for each digits: 0,1,2,3,4,5,6,7,8,9)

 ```